-Since we first opened our doors, almost everything has changed, with one exception – we've still got the same ambition to go further, do better and achieve more.
-Here are a few of the landmark moments we've enjoyed along the way.
+Since we first opened our doors, almost everything has changed, with one exception – we've still as ambitious as ever.

 The Park building opened as a Municipal college and public library.
 We focused on chemistry and engineering.